Irish president hails Queen’s ‘warmth’ and her ‘sustained interest’ in country - NewsBreak

 Irish president hails Queen’s ‘warmth’ and her ‘sustained interest’ in country

-Ireland’s president Michael D Higgins has remembered the “extraordinary” warmth and “charm” of the Queen as gifts from the late monarch to the Irish state were put on display at his official residence.
+Ireland’s president Michael D Higgins has remembered the “real warmth” and “charm” of the Queen as gifts from the late monarch to the Irish state were put on display at his official residence.

-“That was a fairly straightforward statement about ‘let us not be trapped in categories’,” he said, adding that this was coupled with a “deep, sustained interest” in Ireland.
+“That was a fairly straightforward statement about ‘let us not be trapped into categories’,” he said, adding that this was coupled with a “sustained interest” in Ireland.

-Mr Higgins said they had discussed how empires leave, and commented that “it’s not just about the armies leaving, it’s about mindsets as well, and it’s about new arrangements”.

-“I think in my statement yesterday I mentioned the particular interest her majesty had in matters Irish and the incredible importance of her visit in 2011, but also the great warmth with which she and Prince Philip received Sabina and I when we returned to visit in 2014.”
+“I think in my statement yesterday I mentioned the particular interest Her Majesty had in matters Irish, and the incredible importance of her visit in 2011, but also the great warmth with which she and Prince Philip received Sabina and I in the return visit in 2014.”

-He said that her warmth was “incredible” and “real”, and that he was impressed by her commitment to the “continuity” of Anglo-Irish relations.
+He said that her warmth was “great” and “real”, and that he was impressed by her commitment to the “continuity” of Anglo-Irish relations.

-“The warmth was real, (as were) the questions that she asked me, including questions which we discussed about Irish history,” he said.
+“The warmth was real, (as were) the questions which she asked me, including questions which she asked me about Irish history,” he said.

-“That I have been emphasising today: the ability to be able as it were for 70 years to engage with 14 prime ministers, now 15, and at the same time to be able to do so not only with great dignity and with very well informed knowledge of the complex nature of things that were going on – but to be able to do so and at the same time retain all of the charm and extraordinary warmth which I think she showed not only to us but she showed to her people and which I think is reflected very very much in the reaction not only in Britain but abroad.”
+“That I have been emphasising today: the ability to be able as it were for 70 years to engage with 14 prime ministers, now 15, and at the same time to be able to do so, not only with great dignity and with very well-informed knowledge of the complex things that were going on, but to be able to do so and at the same time retain all of the charm and strong warmth which I think she showed not only to us but she showed to her people and which I think is reflected very much in the reaction not only in Britain but abroad.”

 Mr Higgins gave the statement on Friday evening, next to a table where gifts and letters from the late monarch were laid out on a table.